lobopraveen/swget/README.md

 Additional information and alternatives available at https://praveenlobo.com/blog/swget-a-simple-wget-wrapper/

-(Migrating to GitHub AS-IS; some of it might be outdated.)
+(Migrating to GitHub AS-IS; code in this repo might be outdated.)

 ## Specifications: